nils-n/meetings-reminder-system/README.md

 ### Demo Mode

-- You can run the application in demo mode that does not require having to setup the API for google sheets.
+- You can quickly run the application in demo mode that does not require having to setup the API for google sheets.
+- This will mock a database of meetings and participants.
+Local modifcation are not stored when closing the application
+- useful for a quick demonstration, or to test if the UI works on a different computer
 - [ ONCE FINALIZED ADD INSTRUCTIONS HOW TO START THE APP IN DEMO MODE HERE ]